 I was asked to design a burger restaurant in Vienna, Austria.
 Two years later I was commisioned to design their second location.

-Viewing through a microscope apparent microbes come to life, until you realize that a projection of yourself is projected onto the tiny specimen slide, via a pico projected.
+Viewing through a microscope apparent microbes come to life, until you realize that an abstracted live video feed of yourself is being projected onto the tiny specimen slide, via a pico projected.

 A mechanical plant analyses your emails and responds to the language use in your messages.
-Positive words and sentiments make the plant happy and healthy, while negative emails makes the plant wilt.
+Positive words and sentiments make the plant happy and healthy, while negative emails make the plant wilt.